afranche/skel/README.rst

 Why ?
 _____

-The goal of Skel is to abstract away asynchronous logic behind common flows and build a web framework on top of this abstraction.
+The goal of Skel is to provide a high-end API to common tasks that benefits from asynchronous processing such as Networking or File processing and to build a web framework on top of this API.
 I found async web frameworks to be nice to work with in general but I wanted to experiment a more featured and easy-going framework to make things composable, simple and with a gentle learning curve.

 Current Status
 ______________